ayysydney/ayysydney/README.md

-🔥 I work with C#, Javascript, Kotlin, HTML, Erlang, Golang mostly!
+🔥 I work with C#, Javascript, Kotlin, HTML, Erlan and Golang mostly!

 🖥️ I'm also familiar with C++, Python, Java, PHP and SQL.